Sunan Giri Mosque

-The site also host various family members from Sunan Giri, such as his foster mother, wives, and sons.
+The site also hosts various family members from Sunan Giri, such as his foster mother, wives, and sons.

 It is believed that this is the location of the Giri Kedaton Kingdom which was founded by Sunan Giri on March 9, 1487.
 As its wood carvings are thought to date back 500 years and are well preserved, retaining the original gold and red lacquer colour scheme.

 This site is located on the top of Giri hill with a steep uphill, precisely at Sidomukti Village, parts of Kebomas Sub-district of Gresik Regency, about 200 m south from Sunan Giri graveyard.